tobiasbuhrer/tobiasb/web/modules/contrib/imagemagick/README.md

 # Requirements

-* The module **must** be installed using Composer, see https://www.drupal.org/node/2718229
+* The module **must** be downloaded or updated using Composer, see [Download contributed modules and themes using Composer](https://www.drupal.org/node/2718229#adding-modules).
+This ensures the all dependency modules get downloaded as well.

-* PHP 5.6 or higher
+* PHP 7 or higher

-* Drupal 8.3.0 or higher
+* Drupal 8.8.0 or higher

+* File Metadata Manager module 8.x-2.0 or higher

+* Sophron module 8.x-1.0 or higher

 * Either ImageMagick (http://www.imagemagick.org) or GraphicsMagick
   (http://www.graphicsmagick.org) need to be installed on your server and the